chodak166/ddarch/README.md

-# imshrink
+# ddarch

-Disk image file truncate and compress helper script
+A simple helper script for archiving dd images